DUI Breath Tests In California

 - Pre-existing conditions or other medical conditions suffered by the test taker

 - Medications, foods, or drinks

 - False High Readings During the Absorptive State

 Breath tests can be challenged.
 A criminal defense lawyer can file motions to suppress or exclude the results.
 Sometimes, if successful, this could result in dismissal of the charges or an acquittal.
 Review Some Examples of Richard Wagner's Successful DUI Case Results

 Five Ways To Beat DUI Breath Tests in California

-At The Law Office of Richard Wagner, we can take any of the following actions, depending on the specific facts and circumstances of your case:
+DUI Attorney Richard Wagner can take any of the following actions, depending on the specific facts and circumstances of your case:

 - Attack the reliability of the breath test.
 Many reasons exist why we may not be able to rely on the results of a breath test, like a faulty machine, improper administration, or health issues with the test taker.

 - Prove the breath device was not properly calibrated.
 Each state has its own laws on calibration, but there is a difference between calibration check records and records showing a calibration of the breath machine.
 The first is to check to see if the machine is properly measuring samples.
 The latter is an actual adjustment or calibration of the machine.

 - Prove device was not properly maintained.
 Typically, the date and time of repairs and maintenance, as well as the nature and extent of and who performed the maintenance and repairs must be logged.There is a difference between routine maintenance and repairs.